Bethel Leslie

 Jane Bethel Leslie (August 3, 1929 – November 28, 1999) was an American actress and screenwriter.
-In her career spanning half a century, she was nominated for a Primetime Emmy Award and a Laurel Award in 1964, a Tony Award in 1986, and a CableACE Award in 1988.
+In a career spanning half a century, she was nominated for a Primetime Emmy Award and a Laurel Award in 1964, a Tony Award in 1986, and a CableACE Award in 1988.

 Early years

-Bethel Leslie was born in New York, New York.
+Jane Bethel Leslie was born in New York, New York.
 Her parents were a lawyer, Warren Leslie, and Jane Leslie, a newspaperwoman.
 Bethel was a student at Brearley School in New York City.
+She had a brother, writer Warren Leslie.

 While a 13-year-old student at Brearley School, Leslie was discovered by George Abbott, who cast her in the play Snafu in 1944.
-In a 1965 newspaper article, Leslie described herself as "a 'quick study' -- able to learn my lines rather fast."
+In a 1965 newspaper article, Leslie described herself as "a 'quick study' — able to learn my lines rather fast."

+Career

 Stage

-Over the next four decades she appeared in a number of Broadway productions, including Goodbye, My Fancy (1948), The Time of the Cuckoo (1952), Inherit the Wind (1955), Catch Me If You Can (1965), and Long Day's Journey Into Night (1986).
+Over the next four decades, she appeared in a number of Broadway productions, including Goodbye, My Fancy (1948), The Time of the Cuckoo (1952), Inherit the Wind (1955), Catch Me If You Can (1965), and Long Day's Journey Into Night (1986).
 In 1950, Leslie was cast as Cornelia Otis Skinner in The Girls, a television series based on the author's Our Hearts Were Young and Gay.
-She departed the show after two months to appear with Helen Hayes in the play The Wisteria Trees, adapted from Anton Chekhov's The Cherry Orchard by Joshua Logan.
+She departed the show after two months to appear with Helen Hayes in the play The Wisteria Trees, adapted from Anton Chekhov's The Cherry Orchard, by Joshua Logan.

 Television

 Leslie began working in television in the 1940s and frequently was a guest on the many anthology series popular in the early to mid-1950s, such as Studio One and Playhouse 90.
-She appeared with Ronald W. Reagan and Stafford Repp in the 1960 episode "The Way Home" of CBS's The DuPont Show with June Allyson.
-Later, she was one of the repertory of actors starring in The Richard Boone Show (1963-1964).
+She appeared with Ronald Reagan and Stafford Repp in the 1960 episode "The Way Home" of CBS's The DuPont Show with June Allyson.
+Later, she was one of the repertory of actors starring in The Richard Boone Show (1963–1964).